phiresky/backchannel-prediction/README.md

 1. [Sample on the evaluation data set: ![demo screenshot](misc/demo_screenshot.png)](https://streamable.com/0woc)
 2. Another sample on the evaluation data set: https://streamable.com/eubh
-3. Live system demo (from microphone input): https://streamable.com/dycu1
+3. Live system demo (from microphone input): https://streamable.com/dycu1 (the crashing issue was a Chrome bug which has since been fixed)

 Demo docker container: